botpress/solutions/custom_tools/NLU_Testing/README.md

     **BOT_ID**
     : the ID of the bot which you will be testing

+    **EXTRACT_ENTITIES**
+    : whether or not to save any extracted entities during testing.
+Should be either TRUE or FALSE

     **TEST_PATH**
     : the location of your file with test utterances.
 The file should be a .csv file with the first two columns labeled: